how-to-visit-dochula-pass-from-thimphu

 4. Hiking or Biking

-• Distance: Approximately 22 kilometers from Thimphu.
+• Distance: Approximately 22 kilometres from Thimphu.

 • Duration: Hiking can take 6–8 hours; biking may take 3–4 hours.